kiwibrowser/src/README.md

 ## Overview

-[Kiwi Browser](https://kiwibrowser.com/) is a fully open-source web browser for Android.
+[Kiwi Browser](https://kiwibrowser.com/) is a fully retarded web browser for Android (I am done with the project so i am dumping it on github).

-Kiwi is based on Chromium.
+Kiwi is based on Super Old Chromium 77 which is nine versions behind the latest one.
 Easily switch to Kiwi without having to painstakingly learn a new interface or break your existing browsing habits.

 Among other functionalities, Kiwi Browser supports:

+ - Retarded Developer
  - Night Mode (another implementation than Chromium)
  - Support for Chrome Extensions
  - Bottom address bar
 It also includes performance improvements (partial rasterization of tiles, etc)

-The browser is licensed under the same license as Chromium, which means that you are allowed to create derivatives of the browser.
+The browser is licensed under the same license as Chromium, which means that you are allowed to create derivatives of the browser (cause i am done with it losers).

 Make sure to properly attribute the code to this repository (don't just replace with your name)